dawngraham/timebanks/process_log.md

 ## <a name="updates"></a>Updates

+### February 10, 2019
+- **Modeling**
+	- Tried using sklearn `PolynomialFeatures` to see if it would improve models.
+It did not.

 ### February 9, 2019
 - **Modeling**
 	- Completed initial models using `combined` csv.
 Tried linear regression, ridge, lasso, elastic net, and decision trees using gridsearch for ALL timebanks and ACTIVE timebanks only.
-Used
+Selected linear regression as best model for both, using backward feature selection.

 ### February 8, 2019
 - **TimeBanks.org purge**